 The Bookmarks tab is used to manage bookmarks: order and deletion.

-It consists of the list of currently saved bookmarks, under which there are three buttons: Up, Down and Delete.
+It consists of the list of currently saved bookmarks, under which there are three buttons: Up, Down, Delete and Separator.

 The order of the bookmarks in this list is an exact reflection of the order in which the bookmarks appear in the Bookmark button on the toolbar.
 To change this order, select the bookmark to be moved from the list, and use the Up and Down buttons.